joheli/docker-shinyplus/README.md

 ### Without an app - just checking

-If the installation was a success, the following command should fire up the image `johanneselias/shinyplus`:
+If the installation of Docker CE was a success, the following command should fire up the image `johanneselias/shinyplus`:

     docker run -d --name whatever --rm --user shiny -p 80:3838 johanneselias/shinyplus